hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/subscriptions/3-create-subscription.md

 How does this work?
 -------------------
-We are using the `Subscription` widget which gives payload (similar data in to `Query` and `Mutation` widget) of the realtime data for the query we have made.
+We are using the `Subscription` widget which gives payload (similar to data in the `Query` and `Mutation` widget) of the realtime data for the query we have made.

 Refresh your app and see yourself online!
 Don't be surprised; There could be other users online as well.